 GLOBAL EDITORIAL TEAM

-Insa Ewert currently works on development cooperation at the EU Delegation to Indonesia/EU Mission to ASEAN.
-She was previously a Marie Skłodowska-Curie fellow at the German Institute of Global and Area Studies (GIGA), completing a PhD on EU-China relations.
-Insa has also worked with the GIZ in Beijing and in the European Parliament.
+Insa Ewert is Social Media Editor at YCW.
+She works on development cooperation for the European Union in Indonesia and ASEAN.
+She was previously a Marie Skłodowska-Curie fellow at the German Institute of Global and Area Studies (GIGA) where she completed a PhD on EU-China relations.
+Insa has also worked with the GIZ in Beijing and in the European Parliament in Brussels.